zopefoundation/zope.interface/docs/verify.rst

    >>> Foo.simple = lambda self: "I take no arguments"
    >>> verify_foo()
-   The object <Foo...> has failed to implement interface ...IFoo: The contract of module.IFoo.simple(arg1) is violated because '<lambda>()' doesn't allow enough arguments.
+   The object <...Foo...> has failed to implement interface ...IFoo: The contract of module.IFoo.simple(arg1) is violated because '<lambda>()' doesn't allow enough arguments.

 Requiring too many arguments is an error.